adavals/mongodb-geonear/README.md

 ![Step 4](https://github.com/adavals/mongodb-geonear/blob/main/img/Step4.png)

 ## Result with my location
 The nearest store :coffee:

-The name of the store was not correct, it seems that the data set may have some incorrect information, but according to the coordinates, it was the correct location of the store closest to my location
+Although the name of the store was not correct, it was the correct location of the store closest to my location according its coordinates.
+It seems this dataset may have some incorrect information.